SimpleCxxLib packageclass GObjectGObject

 bool contains(GPoint pt) const; bool contains(double x, double y) const;

-if the specified point is inside the object.
+true if the specified point is inside the object.

 Usage: